kofu145/Easel-Pong-Tutorial/2 - Creating Game Objects.md

 ![](images/butwait.png)

 The ball and paddles are really small.
 Like, REALLY small.
-Not only that, but they're stuck to the top left corner of the screen?
+Not only that, but they're stuck to the top left corner of the screen!
 What's happening?

 To understand, this, let's look at what a ``Transform`` is.